-Maine detected the first locally acquired case of EEE in a Maine resident in 2014.
-This individual survived but required long term hospitalization.
+Maine detected the first locally acquired case of EEE in a Maine resident in 2014, with the first death occurring in 2015.
+Maine detected our first locally acquired case of WNV in a Maine resident in 2012, and had a second case in 2015.
 This emphasizes the risk of the disease here in Maine and the importance of preventing mosquito bites.